AssemblyScript/website/src/examples/mandelbrot.md

 * not using a more sophisticated runtime (typically adds bookkeeping) and
 * the rest of the example being relatively simple (i.e. no strings or similar).

-As soon as these conditions are no longer met, one would instead either reserve some space by specifying a suitable `--memoryBase` or export a dynamically instantiated chunk of memory, like an `Uint16Array`, and utilize it as the image buffer both in WebAssembly and in JavaScript.
+As soon as these conditions are no longer met, one would instead either reserve some space by specifying a suitable `--memoryBase` or export a dynamically instantiated chunk of memory, like an `Uint16Array`, and utilize it as the color index buffer both in WebAssembly and in JavaScript.
 :::

 ## Running locally